sfahaddev/SERPENT/README.md

 ## Credits

-- Developed by: whatisfahad
+- Developed by: sfahaddev
-- Contact: fahadzamansid@gmail.com
+- Contact: fahads.dev@gmail.com

 Thank you for checking out SERPENT!
 Have fun playing the game and challenging your friends to beat your high scores! 🎮🐍